What is XIRR? How SIP returns are really measured

 Why not just use absolute return?

 If you SIP ₹5,000/month for 5 years (₹3,00,000 invested) and it grows to ₹4,20,000, the absolute return is 40%.
 But that 40% is misleading — your first instalment was invested for 5 full years, while your last one was invested for just a month.
+Dividing one number by another ignores time completely.
 XIRR accounts for exactly how long each rupee was invested, giving a true annual rate (here, roughly 12% p.a.).

 How it's calculated

 XIRR finds the single annual rate that makes the present value of all your cash flows equal to zero.
 Each instalment is a dated cash outflow; the final value is a dated inflow.
-It's the same logic Excel's XIRR() uses.
+It's the same logic Excel's XIRR() uses, and the same maths banks use to price loans — just pointed at your SIP instead.

-• Use CAGR for a single lumpsum held over a period.
+- Use CAGR for a single lumpsum held over one period — for a one-shot investment, CAGR and XIRR agree.

-• A higher XIRR isn't always "better" — check the risk and consistency too.
+- A higher XIRR isn't automatically "better" — check the fund's risk and consistency too.

 → See your numbers with the SIP & XIRR calculator, or backtest a real fund's SIP XIRR in the Backtest tab.